iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/3_domestic_resources.rst

 .. math::
    LRRrg..t
-The same kind of relations as described in sections 3.2.5 and 3.2.6 can be defined per grade of the resource.
+The same kind of relations as described in sections :ref:`upperdynamicREC` and :ref:`lowerdynamicREC` can be defined per grade of the resource.